 According to Recruitment International, Geoff Pearce, Managing Consultant – Reward at NGA Human Resources, said: “It is cause for concern that a significant proportion of business leaders still do not take the gender pay gap seriously.
 While compulsory reporting is imminent, progress towards closing the gap will only be made if [organisations] are prepared to put in place meaningful programmes.

 “The government’s funding for returnships is a step in the right direction, yet it is up to individual businesses to develop them if the pay gap is to be reduced for good.
-By addressing their pay gap, organisations will not just have good figures to report on paper, but the commercial benefits of a diverse and fairly remunerated workforce, improving performance, productivity and profitability.”- By Sonia Rach, editor and employee happiness evangelist at Perkbox.
+By addressing their pay gap, organisations will not just have good figures to report on paper, but the commercial benefits of a diverse and fairly remunerated workforce, improving performance, productivity and profitability.”- By Hannah Sims, editor at Perkbox.

 Share this on...